Aptomi/k8s-app-engine/refactoring_in_progress.md

 Items to complete:

-1. Add unit tests to verify label calculation in the engine while policy is being resolved

 3. Support for namespaces
   - we need to make sure everything that calls getName() is within a namespace
   - add checks for duplicate names in the same NS